webjib/xiaomi_vacuum/README.md

       mop_mode: 3
 ```

-It is also possible to specify the number of cleaning passes. fan speed, and water level
+It is also possible to specify the number of cleaning passes, fan speed, and water level for each room independently:

 ``` yaml
   - service: xiaomi_vacuum.vacuum_clean_room_by_id